TerryMooreII/mediacenterjs-plugin-template/README.md

 #MediacenterJS Plugins template

-The easist way create plugins for MediacenterJS is to use the mediacenterjs-template-generator.
+The easist way create plugins for MediacenterJS is to use the mediacenterjs-plugin-generator.
 [View the documentation][5] for more information

 ```
 npm install mediacenterjs-template-generator